-Get access to dairy facts and their role in overall health, including how dairy lowers the risk of osteoporosis, heart disease, and diabetes.
+Get access to milk facts, overall dairy facts and the role of dairy nutrition in overall health, including how dairy lowers the risk of osteoporosis, heart disease, and diabetes.

 Dairy facts and dairy nutrition go hand in hand.
-The facts on dairy are that dairy is loaded with nutritional value.
+One of the top dairy facts: Dairy is loaded with nutritional value.
 Dairy nutrition is loaded with essential vitamins and minerals, including Carbohydrates, Protein, Calcium, Phosphorus, Vitamin A, B12 & D, Potassium, Riboflavin and Niacin.

 Dairy foods are an important source of nutrients for growing children and teens.
-Here are some more facts on dairy nutrition:
+Here are some more milk facts and tidbits on dairy nutrition:

 • Calcium helps build and maintain strong bones and teeth.